Pffff….. It’s been a whirlwind couple of months. While the world is undergoing some massive changes, so has my small creative business seen an impact.

 Focus has been a bit of a challenge for me as I like to get involved in so many creative activities (apparently there's a term for that: multi-passionate!) but since the beginning of the year, I’ve been loving the therapeutic feel of paint on canvas and I realized this is a direction I’d like to continue to explore.

 This realization led to a bunch of research on the best place to offer my joyful paintings.
 I decided on opening an online art gallery through Fine Art America (also called Pixels).
 The reason I chose to open a gallery with this company is because they’re known to provide customers with an infinite variety of art print sizes, substrates, framing options, and even other fun goods.
 They have an excellent customer service guarantee which is really important to me.
-I’ve added a tab to my website called “paintings” which will directly take you to my online art gallery.

 Another big change has been designing a new logo.
 I’ve used the name Presents of Love for many years but have decided to use my personal name going forward.
 I hope to explain this decision in more depth in another blog post.